 (1) The market rules may confer functions and impose requirements on registered participants generally, or on registered participants of a specified class or on a specified registered participant.

-(2) The market rules may authorise the operator, System Management and the Authority to give directions to, or impose requirements on, registered participants generally, or on registered participants of a specified class or on a specified registered participant, and a registered participant must comply with directions so given or requirements so imposed.
+(2) The market rules may authorise the operator and the Authority to give directions to, or impose requirements on, registered participants generally, or on registered participants of a specified class or on a specified registered participant, and a registered participant must comply with directions so given or requirements so imposed.

 [Regulation 15 amended: Gazette 13 Nov 2015 p.
 4634; 27 Jul 2018 p.
-2688.]
+2688; SL 2021/2 r.
+21.]

 16. Evidence as to registered participants and exemptions